timsee/ArduCor/samples/README.md

 The samples are split into three main folders:

 * `arduino` contains samples that should run on any arduino.
-* `yun/http` contains samples that work only on arduino Yuns, but require no extra configuration.
+* `yun/http` contains samples that work only on arduino yuns, but require no extra configuration.
-* `yun/udp` contains samples that work only only on arduion Yuns and require extra configuration to work.
+* `yun/udp` contains samples that work only on arduino yuns and require extra configuration.

 For documentation for the Yun based samples, [check here](yun).